AndronacheAndrei98/docker_test/solutions/day1/task2.md

 ```

 ## Lessons Learned
-Ports inside the container need to be correctly map to outside the container in order to reach the service/app.
+Ports inside the container need to be correctly mapped to the outside of the container in order for us to reach the service/app.